 Can you use home equity to pay student loans?

-Using home equity isn’t an option for everyone.
+Using a home equity loan for college isn’t an option for everyone.
 Recent grads who are saddled with debt may not own their own home in the first place, or they may have too low equity to qualify for financing.

 In some cases, parents take on education loans (e.g., Federal Parent PLUS loans) to finance their kids’ college tuition.
-If you’ve been in your home for a while, and you’ve taken out a relatively low loan, there’s a better chance that you’ll be able to take out enough equity to cover the balance.
+If you’ve been in your home for a while, and you’ve taken out a relatively low parent loan for college, there’s a better chance that you’ll be able to take out enough equity to cover the balance.

 Even if you can repay student loans with home equity, whether you should is another matter.
 Compare home equity options with refinancing or consolidating student loans, and check whether you’re eligible for any student debt forgiveness programs before you take next steps.

 Will a home equity loan hurt my credit score?

 If you’re considering a home equity loan or a home equity line of credit (HELOC), you may be curious what effect this could have on your credit score.

 Generally, the best home equity loans should have a minimal effect on your credit score, as long as you stay on top of payments.
 It’s common to see a slight dip in the months after you get a loan, but this is usually only about 10-20 points.
 As you pay back the loan (and lenders see that you’re handling debt well), your score should balance again.

 A HELOC can have a positive or negative impact on credit, again depending on your actions.
 The same smart habits you use with credit cards apply to a HELOC, too.
 Good credit management can help your score, while missed payments will hurt it.